quanvuong/deep_learning_tips_and_tricks/README.md

 If you're running your code on High Performance Cluster, you're probably using [SLURM](https://slurm.schedmd.com/).
 SLURM seems intimidating at first, but it's a real time saver.
 It allows you to specify the settings with which your job should be run in (how much memory, gpu).
 It queues your jobs when requested resources are not available and send you email notifications when your jobs finish.

-To use SLURM, you write a text file, which includes all the information needed to run your job and submit the script to SLURM.
+To use SLURM, you write a text file, which includes all the information needed to run your job and submit the file to SLURM.

-A typical text file looks like:
+A typical SLURM job submission file looks like:

 ```#!/bin/sh -l
 #SBATCH --job-name=name_of_job
 #SBATCH --output=output.slurm  # stdout is redirected to this file, i.e. your print statement will output to this file.

 #SBATCH --time=24:00:00  # maximum time your script will run for.
+The format is DD-HH:MM:SS.
 #SBATCH --cpus-per-task=1  # How many CPUs ?
 #SBATCH --mem=20000mb  # How much memory ?
-#SBATCH --mail-type=BEGIN,END,FAIL,REQUEUE,STAGE_OUT  # What end to send email notification for
+#SBATCH --mail-type=BEGIN,END,FAIL,REQUEUE,STAGE_OUT  # What end to send email notification for.
-#SBATCH --mail-user=email@address.com  # Where to send email notification
+#SBATCH --mail-user=email@address.com  # Where to send email notification.
-#SBATCH --gres=gpu:k80:1  # GPUs ?
-What kind and how many
+#SBATCH --gres=gpu:k80:1  # To request GPU, include this lien ?
+You can specify kind and number of GPU.

-Command to your script goes here.
+Command to run your script goes here.
 I typically activate my conda environment. cd to the directory containing my Python script and run it.
 ```